diegomendezp/Ironhack-lectures-v3/content/module2/01-Week 1/Day 2/05 - LAB - Advanced Querying Mongo - queries solution.md

 ### 16. All the companies that have been founded on the first seven days of the month, including the seventh.
-Sort them by their `aquisition price` descendently.
-Limit the search to 10 documents.
+Sort them by their `aquisition price` descending.

+### Limit the search to 10 documents.

 ```js
 db.companies.find({founded_day: {$lte: 7}}).sort({"acquisition.price_amount": -1}).limit(10)